Kntnt/kntnt-plugin/README.md

 ### How can I get help?

-If you have questions about the plugin, and cannot find an answer here, start by looking at [issues](https://github.com/kntnt/kntnt-plugin/issues) and [pull requests](https://github.com/kntnt/kntnt-plugin/pulls).
+If you have questions about the plugin and cannot find an answer here, start by looking at [issues](https://github.com/kntnt/kntnt-plugin/issues) and [pull requests](https://github.com/kntnt/kntnt-plugin/pulls).
 If you still cannot find the answer, feel free to ask in the plugin's [issue tracker](https://github.com/kntnt/kntnt-plugin/issues) at Github.

 ### How can I report a bug?